espressif/esp-idf/docs/eclipse-setup.rst

 * In the dialog that pops up, choose "C/C++" -> "Existing Code as Makefile Project" and click Next.

-* On the next page, enter "Existing Code Location" to be the directory of your SDK project.
-Don't specify the path to the SDK itself.
+* On the next page, enter "Existing Code Location" to be the directory of your IDF project.
+Don't specify the path to the ESP-IDF directory itself.

 * On the same page, under "Toolchain for Indexer Settings" choose "Cross GCC".
 Then click Finish.